openfaas/openfaas.github.io/_posts/2020-01-24-painless-serverless-development.md

 Starts to sound a lot like the type of problems that we are working on at Okteto no?

-> For the more visually oriented, I gave talk on the same topic as part of the Serverless Summit during Kubecon 2019.
+For the more visually oriented, I gave talk on the same topic as part of the Serverless Summit during KubeCon, San Diego, 2019.
 The recording [is available on youtube](https://www.youtube.com/watch?v=Yx1nGH2zh0k).

+{% include youtube.html id="Yx1nGH2zh0k" %}

 # Enter OpenFaaS